Learning a Generic Value-Selection Heuristic Inside a Constraint Programming Solver: Learning a Value-Selection Heuristic Inside a Solver

 \section{Learning a Value-Selection Heuristic Inside a Solver}

 This section presents how a value-selection heuristic can be learned with reinforcement learning in a CP solver from a model given as input.
-This is the core contribution of this paper.
+This is the core contribution of the paper.
 Three mechanisms are introduced: (1) \textit{a training procedure based on restarts}, (2) \textit{a reward function leveraging propagation of domains}, and (3) \textit{a heterogeneous graph neural network architecture}.
 They are described individually in the next subsections.
-They have been implemented in recently introduced \textit{SeaPearl.jl} solver \cite{chalumeau_seapearl_2021}.
-The main specificity of this solver is to natively integrate support for learning inside the search procedure.
+They have been implemented in the recently introduced \textit{SeaPearl.jl} solver \cite{chalumeau_seapearl_2021}.
+Inspired by the architecture of MiniCP~\cite{michel2021minicp}, the main specificity of SeaPearl is to natively integrate support for learning inside the search procedure.
 This greatly facilitates the prototyping of new search algorithms based on learning.